 One of the worst cognitive biases which humans suffer from is the belief that observations about individual people can be generalized.
 How much faulty thinking, including racism and sexism, stems from this simple error?
 An extension of this common mistake is thinking of people as interchangeable, or fungible, when planning work - pretending who does the work doesn’t matter.

 A pattern I've repeatedly seen is companies will plan out the next few quarters of work and then assign some number of people, one person for one quarter to a project, two people for three quarters to another, etc. This process enables executives to make decisions about costs, priorities and project funding.
-This works for it's purpose, however, the roadmap creation and review process perpetuates the polite fiction that people are interchangeable, that people can be generically abstracted over.
+This works for it's purpose, however, the roadmap creation and review process perpetuates the fiction that people are interchangeable, that people can be generically abstracted over.

 An Early Lesson Why Individuals Matter

 A senior engineer had built a rather complicated system and was intimately familiar with all aspects of it.
 Whenever he estimated work for that system, he estimated it as if he were doing the work.
 In other words, how long would it take him to develop “X feature”?
-His estimates came with all the discovery work already done, and they were extremely accurate.
+His estimates came with all the discovery work already done, and they were very accurate.

-One day a project manager proceeded to take an estimate from this person and assign it to a brand-new hire.
+One day a manager proceeded to take an estimate from this person and assign it to a brand-new hire.
 When it was almost due, the brand-new engineer said something like "It's not done yet.
-I'm not sure how long it will take, but I am learning a ton of cool stuff!"
+I'm not really sure how long it will take, but I am learning a ton of cool stuff!"
 Needless to say, it could have gone better for me.

 One of the more successful organizations I have had the pleasure of leading had a completely different approach - every estimate explicitly assumed a specific person handles it.
 Sometimes there were even variations given – e.g., several estimates for the same task depending on who it gets assigned to.
 No one ever found this odd.
 It was assumed it was obvious that different people have different skills and familiarity with different technologies or parts of the project.